 - The Regulator published reports on the results of two thematic reviews on SIPP operators in 2009 and 2012, issued guidance for SIPP operators in 2013 and wrote to the CEOs of SIPP operators in 2014.
-A common theme of those communications is that the Regulator considered that SIPP operators had obligations in relation to their customers even where they don't give advice, and that many SIPP operators had a poor understanding of those obligations. - Mr S transferred just over £57,000 into his SIPP in April 2012 and £50,000 was invested into Global Forestry in May 2012. - Mr S thought he was making a safe investment with guaranteed returns. - Carey wrote to Mr S on 14 April 2014 and 9 May 2014 to tell him that the income he was expecting from the Global Forestry investment in 2013 and 2014 had not been paid. - In February 2015 Mr S received his annual valuation showing the investment value had been reduced to nil. - Mr S completed a form relating to the liquidation of GFI in June 2015. - In February 2016 Carey sent Mr S his annual valuation which still showed the investment was valued at nil.
+A common theme of those communications is that the Regulator considered that SIPP operators had obligations in relation to their customers even where they don't give advice, and that many SIPP operators had a poor understanding of those obligations. - Mr W transferred just under £41,000 into his SIPP in December 2012 and £37,200 was invested into Global Forestry in February 2013. - Mr W thought he was making an investment with guaranteed returns and without risk. - Carey wrote to Mr W on 14 April 2014 and 9 May 2014 to tell him that the income he was expecting from the Global Forestry investment in 2013 and 2014 had not been paid. - In December 2014 Mr W received his annual valuation showing the investment value had been reduced to nil. - In December 2015 Carey sent Mr W his annual valuation which still showed the investment was valued at nil.
 The covering letter said the investment was in liquidation and the liquidator was in the process of verifying whether there were any assets that could be sold in order to be able to make a distribution to him as a creditor.
-It said the liquidator was required to provide an annual report to all creditors and the next one was due in 2016. - I'm satisfied that the contents of some of the correspondence I've referred to above evidence that Mr S was aware, or ought reasonably to have become aware, more than three years before he complained to Carey, that there was a problem with his pension that had caused him some loss or damage.
-Mr S says he had been told that the investment had a guaranteed return, plus bonuses.
-But just two years after making the investment he was told the returns he'd been promised hadn't been paid.
-And within three years of making the investment, he was told that his investment had been valued at nil and it wasn't clear whether he would get any of his money back.
-But, I'm not satisfied that Mr S would have, or ought to have, been aware that Carey had any responsibility for the position he was in.
+It said the liquidator was required to provide an annual report to all creditors and the next one was due in 2016. - I'm satisfied that the contents of some of the correspondence I've referred to above evidence that Mr W was aware, or ought reasonably to have become aware, more than three years before he complained to Carey, that there was a problem with his pension that had caused him some loss or damage.
+Mr W says he had been told by the introducer that the investment was without risk and had a guaranteed return.
+But less than two years after making the investment he was told that it had been valued at nil and it wasn't clear whether he would get any of his money back.
+But, I'm not satisfied that Mr W would have, or ought to have, been aware that Carey had any responsibility for the position he was in.